javelit/docs/README.md

 Do you want to add a new page to the docs?

-1. First, decide which section the page should live in (Streamlit Library, Streamlit Community Cloud, or Knowledge Base).
+1. First, decide which section the page should live in (Deploy, Develop, Get Started or Knowledge Base).

 2. Next, navigate to the relevant folder and subfolder within `content/` and create a `.md` file whose filename mirrors the title of the page.
 E.g. For a page titled "Create a component", navigate to `content/develop/concepts/custom-components/` and create a file named `create-component.md`.